konflux-ci/konflux-ci/README.md

 Leave the terminal hanging and on a new terminal window:

-List the repositories on the registry:
+:gear: List the repositories on the registry:

 ```bash
 curl http://localhost:30001/v2/_catalog